 Like any other online purchase, the best strategy often involves stacking several methods per transaction.
 For instance, let’s say I want to book a $1,500 Airbnb.
 I could first use my Ink Cash card to purchase $1,500 in Airbnb E-Gift Cards from Staples.com.
 Once I’ve received and loaded them onto my Airbnb profile, I could then utilize the British Airways Airbnb portal to book the property I'd already found.

-This strategy would result in earning 7,500 Chase Ultimate Rewards Points + 3,000 British Airways Avios on one booking.
-With my baseline value of Ultimate Rewards points and Avios at 1.7¢ and 1.4¢ a piece, respectively, that would represent a whopping 11.3% return on my purchase.
+This strategy results in earning 7,500 Chase Ultimate Rewards Points + 3,000 British Airways Avios with just this one booking.
+With a baseline value of Ultimate Rewards points and Avios at 1.94¢ and 2.56¢ apiece (based on what AwardWallet users redeem them for), respectively, that would represent a whopping 14% return on my purchase.

 - Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year